Taccy – troubleshoot signature and privacy problems

 alisma is a small command tool which gives access to Finder aliases from Terminal and shell scripts.
 It has two options, one which creates a Finder alias to a given file/folder, the other which resolves and existing Finder alias to the full path to the file/folder.
 Now signed, hardened, notarized, and compatible with Catalina.

-alisma 2 (El Capitan to Catalina)
+alisma 2 (Intel-only for El Capitan to Catalina)

 To use the log feature in Taccy, it has to be run from an admin user account.
 This is a limitation imposed in the